neondatabase/website/content/guides/pg-notify.md

 ## Summary

 In this guide, you learned how to receive and send real-time notifications using `pg_notify` in Serverless Postgres.
-Using Postgres Event Triggers, you can selectively listen to changes happening in specific database table(s), and perform a function that invokes `pg_notify` to send out the notifications to the connected listeners.
+Using Postgres triggers, you can selectively listen to changes happening in specific database table(s), and perform a function that invokes `pg_notify` to send out the notifications to the connected listeners.

 ## Source code